isarandi/blendipose/README.md

 This is a Python library for rendering human motion videos, mainly to visualize the output of 3D human pose and shape estimation models.
 It's similar to my other project [PoseViz](https://github.com/isarandi/poseviz), but optimized for beautiful rendering quality instead of speed.

-BlendiPose is built on top of Blender, and the [Blendify](https://github.com/ptrvilya/blendify) package (specifically [my fork of it](https://github.com/isarandi/blendify)).
+BlendiPose is built on top of Blender, and the [Blendify](https://github.com/ptrvilya/blendify) package (specifically my fork of it, which is vendored in this repository).

 ## References